 How many of you have a Ph.D?
 Wow, lots of hands.
 How many of you have an MBA?
 Wow, lots of hands.
 How many of you understand a NYC parking sign?
 Wow, no hands.

 Stopping: Any halting even momentarily of a vehicle, whether occupied or not.

 Standing: The stopping of a vehicle, whether occupied or not, otherwise than temporarily for the purpose of and while actually engaged in receiving or discharging passengers.

 Parking: The standing of a vehicle, whether occupied or not, otherwise than temporarily for the purpose of and while actually engaged in loading or unloading property or passenger.

 Temporarily: 2 minutes or less.

-Third Step: Look at the direction in which the arrow at the bottom of the sign is pointing.
-The arrow indicates the portion of the block covered by the sign’s parking regulation.
-On the above sign, the arrow points in both directions.
-This means that the sign regulates the block in both directions; until the next parking sign, or the end of the block.
+- Third Step: Look at the direction in which the arrow is pointing at the bottom of each parking sign.
+The arrow indicates the direction of the curb space regulated by the rule displayed on the parking sign.
+On the above sign, the arrows point in both directions.
+This means that the sign regulates the curb space in both directions; until the next parking sign or the end of the block.

 |NO STOPPING||NO STANDING

 |Can I stop to drop off or pick up passengers?||No||Yes||Yes|

 |Can I stop to load or unload a package, or merchandise at curbside?||No||No|